GoogleChrome/developer.chrome.com/site/en/docs/devtools/remote-debugging/index.md

 Below the URL you can find a menu to pause, focus, reload or close a tab.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JaZPnZlDhAywdFkn8vNm.png", alt="The menu for pausing, reloading, focusing, or closing a tab.", width="800", height="255" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JaZPnZlDhAywdFkn8vNm.png", alt="The menu for pausing, reloading, focusing, or closing a tab.", width="800", height="255" %}

 **Figure 5**.
 The menu for pausing, reloading, focusing, or closing a tab